 Just do your best to be the best you.

 Still not sure of the ways you should change, or how to go about it?
 Talking to someone can be highly motivating and keep you on track.
 It’s a great way to get your thoughts and your worries out of your head so you can work through them.

-We really recommend you speak to a life coach rather than a friend or family member.
+Speak to a life coach.
 Why?
 Because they are trained to help people in situations like yours.
 They can help you to perform some introspection to decide what to change while providing tailored advice to help you make those changes.

-A good place to find the right life coach for you is the website Bark.com – here, you’ll be able to enter a few simple details and have a variety of life coaches contact you.
+Bark.com is a website that helps you locate life coaches to work with – simply enter a few simple details and have a variety of life coaches contact you.
 You can then choose the one who is best suited to you.

 While you may try to work through this yourself, it may be a bigger issue than self-help can address.
 And if it is affecting your mental well-being, relationships, or life in general, it is a significant thing that needs to be resolved.